Isabella of Aragon, Duchess of Milan: Childhood and Family

 Isabella was born in the Kingdom of Naples, during the reign of her paternal grandfather King Ferdinand I of Naples.
 She was the second child of his heir, Alfonso, Duke of Calabria (who became King in 1494) and his wife, Ippolita Maria Sforza.
-Named after her paternal grandmother (who died in 1465), the princess was educated at the residence of the Dukes of Calabria in Castel Capuano, and one of her teachers was the poet and humanist Giovanni Pontano.
+Named after her paternal grandmother Isabella of Clermont (who died in 1465), the princess was educated at the residence of the Dukes of Calabria in Castel Capuano, and one of her teachers was the poet and humanist Giovanni Pontano.
 She was interested in music and poetry, and in her spare time she wrote some poems.

 The only daughter from her parents' marriage, Isabella had two brothers: the elder was Prince Ferdinand (who would succeed their father to throne in 1495 but died one year later in October 1496) and the younger was Prince Piero (who was Lieutenant General of Apulia and Prince of Rossano, but died young of an infection following leg surgery on 17 February 1491).
-The siblings were raised alongside their cousins, the children of Eleanor of Naples, who included Isabella and Beatrice d'Este.
+The siblings were raised alongside their cousins, the children of Eleanor of Naples, who included Isabella d'Este and Beatrice d'Este.
 Isabella had a particularly close relationship with the latter, developing into something of a sisterhood.

-During her childhood, Isabella's parents had a rough relationship, which was characterised by rivalry and contempt.
+During her childhood, Isabella's parents had a difficult relationship, which was characterised by rivalry and contempt.
 Alfonso, perhaps threatened by Ippolita Maria's high level of education or disdainful of her pedigree, treated his wife with a lack of respect throughout the marriage.
 Alfonso preferred the company of his mistress, Trogia Gazzela, by whom he had two illegitimate children during Isabella's childhood.
 Her grandfather was a courageous ruler, who did not hold back when it came to dealing with his enemies.
 Being raised at this ruthless court in Naples certainly would have had an effect on Isabella, affecting her character as an adult.

 From 1471, Isabella was planned to marry Gian Galeazzo Sforza, heir of the Duchy of Milan, and the preparations were concluded with the contract prepared on 26 September 1472.
-The bride and groom were first cousins (Isabella's mother and Gian Galeazzo's father were siblings), so a dispensation was needed, which was easily obtained from Pope Sixtus IV.
+The bride and groom were first cousins (Isabella's mother and Gian Galeazzo's father were siblings), so a papal dispensation was needed, which was easily obtained from Pope Sixtus IV.
 On 30 April (or 1 May according to other sources) 1480 the betrothal was celebrated at the Castello di Porta Giova in Milan.
 In August 1488, the Sforza envoy Agostino Calco came to Naples to discuss the final details and the course of the ceremony.
 Calco's arrival coincided with the death of Isabella's mother, Ippolita Maria.
-Despite the mourning, King Ferdinand II of Aragon and Isabella's father decided not to postpone the wedding.
+Despite the period of mourning, King Ferdinand II of Aragon and Isabella's father decided not to postpone the wedding.